ignite/cli/docs/docs/plugins/02-dev-plugins.md

 	// Execute will be invoked by ignite when a plugin Command is executed.
 	// It is global for all commands declared in Manifest, if you have declared
 	// multiple commands, use cmd.Path to distinguish them.
-	// The analizer argument can be used by plugins to get chain app analysis info.
+	// The ClientAPI argument can be used by plugins to get chain app analysis info.
-	Execute(context.Context, *ExecutedCommand, Analyzer) error
+	Execute(context.Context, *ExecutedCommand, ClientAPI) error

 	// ExecuteHookPre is invoked by ignite when a command specified by the Hook
 	// path is invoked.
 	// It is global for all hooks declared in Manifest, if you have declared
 	// multiple hooks, use hook.Name to distinguish them.
-	// The analizer argument can be used by plugins to get chain app analysis info.
+	// The ClientAPI argument can be used by plugins to get chain app analysis info.
-	ExecuteHookPre(context.Context, *ExecutedHook, Analyzer) error
+	ExecuteHookPre(context.Context, *ExecutedHook, ClientAPI) error

 	// ExecuteHookPost is invoked by ignite when a command specified by the hook
 	// path is invoked.
 	// It is global for all hooks declared in Manifest, if you have declared
 	// multiple hooks, use hook.Name to distinguish them.
-	// The analizer argument can be used by plugins to get chain app analysis info.
+	// The ClientAPI argument can be used by plugins to get chain app analysis info.
-	ExecuteHookPost(context.Context, *ExecutedHook, Analyzer) error
+	ExecuteHookPost(context.Context, *ExecutedHook, ClientAPI) error

 	// ExecuteHookCleanUp is invoked by ignite when a command specified by the
 	// hook path is invoked.
 Unlike ExecuteHookPost, it is invoked regardless of
 	// execution status of the command and hooks.
 	// It is global for all hooks declared in Manifest, if you have declared
 	// multiple hooks, use hook.Name to distinguish them.
-	// The analizer argument can be used by plugins to get chain app analysis info.
+	// The ClientAPI argument can be used by plugins to get chain app analysis info.
-	ExecuteHookCleanUp(context.Context, *ExecutedHook, Analyzer) error }
+	ExecuteHookCleanUp(context.Context, *ExecutedHook, ClientAPI) error }
 ```